 Postdoctoral Researcher in Financial Mathematics

-The School of Mathematical Sciences offers undergraduate and post-graduate degree programmes in Actuarial Mathematics and Financial Mathematics, in addition to service Mathematics courses across all five Faculties of the University.
-The School has a longstanding commitment to excellence in research in Stochastic Analysis and Financial Mathematics, attracting funding from the European Research Council and Science Foundation Ireland.
+The School of Mathematical Sciences in Dublin City University offers undergraduate and postgraduate degree programmes in Actuarial Mathematics and Financial Mathematics, in addition to service Mathematics courses across all five Faculties of the University.
+The School faculty has a longstanding commitment to excellence in research in Stochastic Analysis and Financial Mathematics, attracting funding from the European Research Council and Science Foundation Ireland.
 The School also cooperates with UCD and Maynooth University in the Financial Mathematics and Computation Cluster.

-The School is seeking to appoint a Postdoctoral Researcher in Financial Mathematics as part of the research project Stationary Financial Risks, funded by Science Foundation Ireland, and headed by the Stokes Chair of Financial Mathematics, Professor Paolo Guasoni.
+The School of Mathematical Sciences at Dublin City University seeks to appoint a Postdoctoral Researcher in Financial Mathematics as part of the research project Stationary Financial Risks, supported by Science Foundation Ireland, and headed by the Stokes Chair of Financial Mathematics, Prof. Paolo Guasoni.

 - Conduct a specified programme of research under the supervision and direction of the Principal Investigator

-- Engage in the dissemination of the results of the research in which he/she is engaged with under the supervision of the Principal Investigator
+- Engage in the dissemination of the results of the research in which he/she is engaged with the support of and under the supervision of the Principal Investigator

 - Engage in appropriate training and development opportunities as required by the Principal Investigator, the School or Research Centre, or the University